foreverfl/vscode/docs/editor/emmet.md

 ### Emmet when quickSuggestions are disabled

 If you have disabled the `editor.quickSuggestions` [setting](/docs/getstarted/settings.md), you won't see suggestions as you type.
-You can still trigger suggestions manually by pressing `kb(editor.action.triggerSuggest)` and see the preview.
+You can still trigger suggestions manually by pressing `Ctrl+Space` and see the preview.

 ### Disable Emmet in suggestions